gaultier/lox-ocaml/README.md

 `lox repl` works out of the box with the [GNU Readline library](https://tiswww.cwru.edu/php/chet/readline/rltop.html) if you have it installed:

 `rlwrap lox repl` will provide command history for free.

+## Major differences with the official implementation

+- Variable resolution does not distinguish between local/global variables.
+In practices it means that mutally recursive functions in the global scope are not allowed
+- Stricter static analysis, e.g referring to undefined variables (will fail at compile time in some cases insteaf of at runtime)